hello-js/hello-resource-router/README.md

 Install via yarn or npm:

 ```
-yarn add koa-restful-router
+yarn add koa-router-with-resources
 ```

 or

 ```
-npm install koa-restful-router --save
+npm install koa-router-with-resources --save
 ```

 ## Usage

-Usage for `koa-restful-router` is exactly the same as the usage for [koa-router](https://github.com/alexmingoia/koa-router/tree/master/), with an added method called `resources`.
+Usage for `koa-router-with-resources` is exactly the same as the usage for [koa-router](https://github.com/alexmingoia/koa-router/tree/master/), with an added method called `resources`.

-By default, `koa-restful-router` maps a `resource` to the default 5 CRUD methods on a controller:
+By default, `koa-router-with-resources` maps a `resource` to the default 5 CRUD methods on a controller:

 * `index`
 * `show`